 Another theme we found was that of the parent being the child's first (and most important) teacher.
 This message or some slightly different version of it occurred on approximately one third of the sites.
 Sometimes, the same message was more subtly presented, as in the following statement, "The family, however defined, is at the centre of this learning and the primary vehicle for transporting the child through the early years of life and into the future."
 This perspective is also promoted in some of the mainstream family literacy literature; for example, Morrow (1995) proclaimed, "Parents are the first teachers their children have, and they are the teachers that children have for the longest time" (p.
 6).
-However, Smythe (2006) took issue with this notion, which she acknowledged has become a hallmark of the family literacy programs attempt to ameliorate, in that while some parents have the social capital, material resources, time, and language and literacy skills necessary to perform this role, many parents do not.
+However, Smythe (2006) took issue with this notion, which she acknowledged has become a hallmark of the family literacy movement.
+She argued that this notion leads to the inequities that family literacy programs attempt to ameliorate, in that while some parents have the social capital, material resources, time, and language and literacy skills necessary to perform this role, many parents do not.